AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 Leonidas and his men are still remembered today as heroes.
 They symbolize courage, resistance, and the will to fight for what is right.

-A.I., Herodotus’ History is King Leonidas’ body is mangled, casualties among Greeks and Persians, and an epitaph that was written on the tombstone of the fallen Spartans at Thermopylae.
+Herodotus’ History, King Leonidas’ body is mangled, casualties among Greeks and Persians, and an epitaph written on the tombstone of the fallen Spartans at Thermopylae.

 Epitaph with Simonides‘ epigram (Wiki Image).

-Herodotus’ Histories is the primary source of information about King Leonidas’ body being mangled, the casualties at the Battle of Thermopylae, and the epitaph that was written on the tombstone of the fallen Spartans.
+Herodotus’ Histories is the primary source for information on King Leonidas’ mangled body, the casualties at the Battle of Thermopylae, and the epitaph on the tombstone of the fallen Spartans.

 Herodotus writes that King Leonidas was killed in the battle, and the Persians mutilated his body.
 This was a common practice among the Persians, who believed it would disgrace the enemy and prevent them from entering the afterlife.

-Herodotus also writes that the Persians suffered heavy casualties at the Battle of Thermopylae, but he does not give an exact number.
-Some modern historians estimate that the Persians suffered around 20,000 casualties, while others estimate that the number could be as high as 50,000.
+Herodotus also reports that the Persians suffered heavy casualties at the Battle of Thermopylae, but he does not provide an exact figure.
+Some modern historians estimate that the Persians suffered approximately 20,000 casualties, whereas others estimate the figure could be as high as 50,000.

 The Greeks also suffered heavy casualties at Thermopylae.
 Herodotus writes that the entire Greek force, consisting of approximately 5,200 men, was killed.

-The epitaph that was written on the tombstone of the fallen Spartans at Thermopylae is one of the most famous epitaphs in history.
+The epitaph on the tombstone of the fallen Spartans at Thermopylae is among the most famous in history.
 It reads:

 Go tell the Spartans, stranger passing by,